akimd/bison/examples/c++/calc++/README.md

+# calc++ - A Flex+Bison calculator

-This directory contains calc++, a simple Bison grammar file in C++.
+This directory contains calc++, a Bison grammar file in C++.
+If you never saw the traditional implementation in C, please first read examples/c/lexcalc, which can be seen as a C precursor of this example.

-Please, read the corresponding chapter in the documentation: "A Complete C++ Example".
+Read the corresponding chapter in the documentation: "A Complete C++ Example".
 It is also available on line (maybe with a different version of Bison): https://www.gnu.org/software/bison/manual/html_node/A-Complete-C_002b_002b-Example.html